thepooyan/purgeSASS/README.md

 With these, it scans your project, detects which selectors are actually used, and removes the rest — at the **Sass source level**, not just the compiled CSS.

-The npm package for this tool is purgeSASS.
+The npm package for this tool is purgesass.

 ## **📦 Installation**

 Install the package directly from npm:

 ```
-npm install purgeSASS
+npm install purgesass
 ```

 ## **⚡ Usage**